 Floor preparation is vital to a good finish.
 Our experienced staff will ensure that your floor coverings, such as vinyl or carpet, will last longer.

-Flooring can be installed on concrete, timber, stone and many other sub-floors which have been adequately prepared and is appropriate for use with under-floor heating if required.
+Flooring can be installed on concrete, timber, stone, and many other sub-floors that have been adequately prepared and is appropriate for use with under-floor heating if required.

 It’s all about the prep

 Floor laying work will not begin until we have assessed and approved the sub-floor conditions.
 Severe defects should always be reported immediately to the appropriate authority and corrected before installing the floor covering.